Kazakh–Dzungar Wars: Diplomatic agreements between the Dzungar Khanate and the Middle and Junior jüzes

+Meanwhile, the economic and political ties between the Kazakh tribes and Russia continued to strengthen, and among various segments of the population, awareness of the need for unity to resist the Dzungar Khanate grew stronger with each passing year.

+In 1744, relations between the Middle and Junior jüz improved, trade began, fairly frequent political contacts were established, and the issue of prisoner exchange was resolved peacefully.
+Abylai and Galdan Tseren also maintained close ties.

 Aftermath

 During the entire period of the Kazakh–Dzungar wars, the Dzungars fought on two fronts.
 In the west, they waged an aggressive occupational war against the Kazakhs, and in the east as well with the Qing Dynasty.
-The Kazakhs also fought on several fronts in which from the east with Dzungaria, the west where they were disturbed by Yaik Cossacks, Kalmyks and Bashkirs who constantly raided the border, and from the south against the states of Kokand, Bukhara, and Khiva.
+The Kazakhs also fought on several fronts in which from the east with Dzungaria, the west where they were disturbed by Yaik Cossacks, Kalmyks and Bashkirs supported by Russia who constantly raided the border, and from the south against the states of Kokand, Bukhara, and Khiva.